 You can also manage Windows LAPS using PowerShell, which allows you to check device information, view password expiry dates, and even access the password of the managed local administrator account in plain text.

-For more information on how to manage Windows LAPS using PowerShell, please refer to this step-by-step guide: Manage Windows LAPS Using Powershell.
+For more information on managing Windows LAPS using PowerShell, please refer to this step-by-step guide: Manage Windows LAPS Using Powershell.

-How to rotate Local admin password using Windows LAPS?
+How do you rotate the Local admin password using Windows LAPS?

-Since the local admin user account has full control over your device, it’s essential that its password is both strong and regularly rotated or changed.
+Since the local admin user account has full control over your device, its password must be strong and regularly rotated or changed.
 This practice adds an extra layer of security, making it more challenging for unauthorized users to gain access to the device

-To rotate the local admin user account password, you can follow a step-by-step guide: 4 Ways to Rotate Local Admin Password Using Intune.
+To rotate the local admin user account password, follow this guide: 4 Ways to Rotate Local Admin Password Using Intune.

 Required Permission to Show Local Admin Password in Intune